BrianSeong99/agglayer-docs/docs/agglayer/developer-tools/agglayer-sdk/multi-bridge-routes/step-by-step-guide/multi-bridge-routing-mainnet.md

 <div style="text-align: left; margin: 0.5rem 0;">
   <p style="font-size: 18px; color: #666; max-width: 600px; margin: 0;">
-    Step-by-step guide for multi-bridge routing using the Agglayer SDK on mainnet
+    Step-by-step guide for Multi-Bridge routing using the Agglayer SDK on mainnet
   </p>
 </div>

 ## Overview

-This guide walks through the complete process of multi-bridge routing using the Agglayer SDK.
+This guide walks through the complete process of Multi-Bridge routing using the Agglayer SDK.
 You'll learn how to discover routes, build transactions, and monitor cross-chain operations.

 Before starting, ensure you have completed the [Quickstart tutorial](../../quickstart.md) and have mainnet RPC access for the chains you want to bridge between.